Consultar ensayos de calidad

 11. Vary, fluctuate //

-Answer the questions according to the informaton from the text.
+READING COMPREHENSION.
+Answer the questions according to the informaton

 1. How many different types of excavation are mentioned?